About us

 Contact us

-The Association was founded by Ruth de Heinrich and Anne Vincent on June 6th 2017.
+The Association was founded by Ruth de Heinrich and Anne Vincent in 2014.

 It is based in Lausanne Switzerland and Anne is the Administrator and Treasurer.